 These patterns and subsequent behaviours are often very covert in that we are so “used” to them as our “norm”, that in most cases they only become apparent through specialised talk therapy.

-We have to also acknowledge that in these hypervigilant states, many people are able to feel the activated emotions again.
+We have to also acknowledge that in these hypervigilant states, many people are able to feel the activated emotions again and often this is what they have been inadvertently or intently avoiding over an entire lifetime.

 Unresolved trauma comes with a sense of dullness, numbed or foggy emotional existence.
 In relationships, people may feel abandoned or have the inability to intimately connect with partners due to misunderstood emotional needs.